portittech/pay-with-toonie-doc/README.md

 ### 1.b Username and Password Flow

+> [!CAUTION]
-> [!ERROR]This method grants full access to the merchant account.
+> This method grants full access to the merchant account.
 It should only be used in trusted, secure environments.
 > Whenever possible, prefer the OIDC Consent Flow.